pyscajor/cornishmusic/README.md

 # Cornish Session at the Admiral Benbow, Penzance

-**This new session will start on Thursday 4th October 2018.**

-Each Thursday evening from 8pm-10pm at the Admiral Benbow pub in Penzance, there will be a music session dedicated to Cornish music and some tunes which have, over the years, become associated with Cornwall.
+Each Thursday evening from 8pm-10pm at the Admiral Benbow pub in Penzance, there is a music session dedicated to Cornish music and some tunes which have, over the years, become associated with Cornwall.
 There may also be the occasional Cornish song.

-The session will feature local folk musicians and our favourite drummer (only one required!).
-The tunes will be led by John Gallagher on the melodeon but there should be ample opportunity for all-comers to join in.
+The session features local folk musicians and our favourite drummer (only one required!).
+The tunes are led by John Gallagher on the melodeon and all-comers are encouraged to join in.

 Initially, the following tunes are likely to be played but the list will be added to as we go along.
 We have also [created a set list on Kesson](http://www.kesson.com/tunery/showsetlist.php?lr=16), with direct links to the scores and MIDI files.

+A [book of chords by John Gallagher to accompany 50 Cornish tunes](https://github.com/pyscajor/cornishmusic/blob/master/cornish-tune-chords-alphabetical.pdf) is also available to download and print.
+The book will always be a work in progress, so check back here for updates.

 1. Bodmin Riding (G)